 A preadmissions nurse will speak with you before your procedure to complete a health questionnaire and review preoperative instructions, and answer any questions you have concerning our facility or your procedure.
 Our nurse will contact you 24 to 72 hours before your procedure.
 If you will not be at the number you provided, you must call us to provide information at least 24 to 72 hours in advance.
 The Hughston Surgical Center’s main phone number is (706) 494-3434.

-A member of our staff will call you before your surgery to obtain information necessary to complete medical records and to finalize the financial arrangements for the Center’s portion of your care.
 If for any reason you cannot keep your scheduled appointment for surgery please notify our office immediately.
 If you suspect that you are pregnant, or if you experience any change in your health, such as a cough, fever, cold, or an infection, please notify your physician.

 The Night Before Surgery